jonathanbell/.dotfiles-osx/README.md

 # Mac OS X .dotfiles

 These are my installation and configuration files for the Mac OS X operating system.
-Fork if you wish but keep in mind that a lot of these settings are personalized to me (so you will most likely want to change them before using the scripts).
+Fork them if you wish but keep in mind that a lot of these settings are personalized to me (so you will most likely want to change them before using the scripts).
 Review the code, and remove things you don't want or need.
 Do not blindly use these settings.